Comment on page

 How to use BastionZero to connect to a Linux Host using the ZLI

-This guide will teach us how to install the Agent, set up policy, and connect to a Linux host using the ZLI
+This guide demonstrates how to install the agent, set up policy, and connect to a Linux target using the ZLI

 In this guide, I’ll demonstrate the most effective way to implement the BastionZero service directly on target systems you wish to access remotely without the need for a jump host.

 For the purposes of this guide, I’lll assume you have already signed up for a BastionZero account, have your BastionZero account integrated with your IDP, and have the ZLI installed on your local machine.
 Once that is complete, we’ll do a few things in our BastionZero account to set ourselves up for success as outlined below:

 For Registration keys, you must select the Registration Key box below the name field.
 Clicking "Generate API Key" will then display the new registration key ID and secret.
 Hang onto this secret for later!
 It won’t be available in the UI again once you close the dialogue.

 After we have generated our registration key, we can optionally create an environment to associate our targets with.
 Creating an environment will allow us to group targets together so that later we can manage access policies more efficiently; when you bring up a target, you can associate it with an environment which should give access to anyone who has been granted permissions to that environment.

 We’ll once again hit “Create” in the top right corner and select “Environment”.
 Give this environment a name (I’ll be using “test-environment” for this guide) and a description.
 You can configure the BastionZero platform to automatically remove offline targets after a certain period, which I’ve set to 7 days in our case.

 After the environment has been created, you’ll want to find its UUID and save this for later.
 You can do this by checking the “Display: UUID” box and making note of the new environment’s UUID.

 We ’re now ready to install the agent on our target!
 We should have both our registration key and optional environment UUID at hand.